Jadquir/MRA-Website/privacy.md

 ## How to Contact Us

-Contact us at jadquircontact@gmail.com or www.jadquir.xyz if you have any questions regarding this privacy policy.
+Contact us at jadquircontact@gmail.com or www.jadquir.xyz/pages/mra if you have any questions regarding this privacy policy or the product.